snowghost24/finalProject/README.md

 ## About This Boilerplate

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.
+This is a Node/Express/React app which uses IBM-Watson conversation platform to provice voice assitance.

+## Try any of the following

+``
+change the background color of the talk button to <your color>
+change the background color of the stop button  to <your color>
+insert the logo image
+insert the title image
+change the background color of the image container to <your color>

+``

 The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.